git-advanced-hwiii/homework_3/README.md

 # Homework_3

-this is a local file readme.md for changes during collaboration task accepted
+this is a local file readme.md for changes during collaboration.
+Task accepted.